Quarterly Market Comment

 Some things never change

-Markets will continue to evolve.
-2026 will no doubt bring its share of surprises—both positive and negative.
-As we progress through 2026, the core principles of investing remain as relevant as ever:
+Markets will continue to evolve, and 2026 will no doubt bring its share of surprises—both positive and negative.
+As we move further into the year, a few core investing principles remain as relevant as ever:

-- Volatility is a normal part of investing and can create opportunities—it is not, on its own, a reason to abandon a well-considered investment plan.
+- Volatility is normal.
+It is not, on its own, a reason to abandon a well-considered investment plan.
+Often the best action is to do nothing at all.

 Matt Henry